- Thanksgiving tends to coincide with an uptick in vet visits, due to dogs being fed unsafe human foods.

 - Creamed peas

-- Chocolate, cookies, pies, and sweets (especially anything containing xylitol)
+- Chocolate, cookies, pies, and sweets (as well as anything “sugar-free” or containing xylitol, which can be fatal for dogs)

 - Alcoholic beverages